Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: S3-014

 Ensure that your Amazon S3 buckets are not publicly accessible to the Internet via bucket policies in order to protect against unauthorized access.
 Allowing unrestricted access through bucket policies gives everyone the ability to list the objects within the bucket (ListBucket), download objects (GetObject), upload/delete objects (PutObject, DeleteObject), view objects permissions (GetBucketAcl), edit objects permissions (PutBucketAcl) and more.
-Trend Micro Cloud One™ – Conformity strongly recommends using bucket policies to limit the access to a trusted entity, such as an authorized AWS account, instead of providing access to everyone on the Internet.
+Trend Cloud One™ – Conformity strongly recommends using bucket policies to limit the access to a trusted entity, such as an authorized AWS account, instead of providing access to everyone on the Internet.

 This rule can help you with the following compliance standards: